RetroPie/RetroPie-Docs/docs/Playstation-1.md

 ### Analog Controller Type

-lr-pcsc-rearmed controller type can be changed in-game and in a configuration file to support games that require the analog/dualshock controller type.<br>
+lr-pcsx-rearmed controller type can be changed in-game and in a configuration file to support games that require the analog/dualshock controller type.<br>
 **NOTE:** Games that do not support analog controls will be unresponsive in this mode.
 * Use the Retroarch GUI hotkey(default select+X) in-game
 * Navigate to Quick Menu -> Core Options